CERT-Polska/Artemis/docs/quick-start.rst

 Quick Start
 ===========

-The fastest way to try out Artemis is to use Docker Compose based deployment.
-Such deployment is discouraged in production.
+Currently, only Docker Compose based deployment is supported.

-The proper way to deploy Artemis would be to use Kubernetes - you may follow the progress or help with that task on: https://github.com/CERT-Polska/Artemis/issues/204.
+More production-ready way to deploy Artemis will be to use Kubernetes - you may follow the progress or help with that task on: https://github.com/CERT-Polska/Artemis/issues/204.

 Using Docker Compose